Satya-s89/Ecommerce-Follow-Along/README.md

 ---

-Sure, here's a concise and engaging README file for Milestone 12 based on your instructions:

----

 # Milestone 12: My Products Page 🌟

 Welcome to Milestone 12!
 This milestone focuses on creating a **My Products page** that displays all the products added by the user based on their email.
 By the end of this milestone, you will have learned how to build an endpoint in the backend to filter and send data from MongoDB and dynamically display this data on the frontend using pre-designed product cards.